2019 Canadian federal election: Western Canadian separatism

 After Justin Trudeau's re-election on October 21, 2019, #Wexit trended on social media.
 However, experts stated part of the push was due to disinformation and bots.
 On November 4, 2019, the separatist group Wexit Alberta applied for federal political party status.
 On November 6, 2019, a poll conducted by Ipsos show a historic high level of interest in secession from Canada in both Alberta and Saskatchewan by 33% and 27%, respectively.
 On January 12, 2020, Wexit Canada was granted eligibility for the next federal election.
 They subsequently changed their name to the Maverick Party.

-Allegations of Chinese interference
+Chinese government interference

-In late 2022, Global News reported on a suspected attempt by the PRC to infiltrate the Parliament of Canada by funding a network of candidates to run in the 2019 federal election.
+In late 2022, Global News reported on a suspected attempt by the government of China to infiltrate the Parliament of Canada by funding a network of candidates to run in the 2019 federal election.
 Prime Minister Justin Trudeau stated on November 20, 2022, regarding alleged interference in the election that "I do not have any information, nor have I been briefed on any federal candidates receiving any money from China".
+In February 2023, the Canadian Security Intelligence Service (CSIS) concluded that the Chinese government interfered in the 2019 elections.